fjdurlop/juegoMario/README.md

 *Layer[2]: query block(2), ladrillo(3), coins(36)... static sprites*

 - powerups moving up from queryblock
-- supermario does not die, remove animation of dying

-starmario => from minimario or super mario supermario => only from minimario

-minimario => mushroom or star
-supermario => star

-SEARCH "TODO"
+- probar supermario to minimario

 - ??:
 - collision top to blocks should be more narrow, mario cant pass through jumping to a 1 space block(design bug)